ccarnicle/b2b_payments/next-app/README.md

 # Frontend (`next-app` package)

-This package contains the Next.js frontend for the **Smart Pacts** project.
+This package contains the Next.js frontend for the **Pact** project.

 ## 🛠️ Tech Stack
 - **Next.js 14+:** React framework (using App Router).